MicrosoftDocs/customer-insights/ci-docs/data/data-unification-merge-tables.md

 ### Separate merged fields

-To separate merged fields, find the attribute in the table.
+To separate merged fields, find the column in the table.
 Separated fields show as individual data points on the unified customer profile.

 1. Select the merged column and choose **Separate fields**.